renodesper/renodesper.github.io/_posts/2016-02-19-dive-into-sqlite.md

 ```

 Now, "this one" is what I prefer because we will get a dictionary when we select some data from sqlite.
 We can ignore it of course, but the result from our query will be tuple which I do not prefer.
-"with" statement will handle the resource and exception.
-We can also handle the resource manually (close the connection) and use try-except to handle the exception.

 ``` python
 print(data[0], data[1], ..., data[n])